catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 Using Docker Machine on the Catalyst Cloud
 ##########################################

-This tutorial shows you how to use Docker Machine with the OpenStack driver in order to provision Docker Engines on Catalyst Cloud compute instances.
+This tutorial shows you how to use Docker Machine with the OpenStack driver to provision Docker Engines on Catalyst Cloud compute instances.

 `Docker Engine`_ is the daemon at the core of the `Docker`_ platform.
 It is responsible for providing the lightweight runtime on which containers are run.